PyChina/weekly/content/Issue/issue-378.md

 - [Guido 有关 Python 上 PEG Parsers](https://pycoders.com/link/2086/web)
     + GUIDO VAN ROSSUM

-“Some years ago someone asked whether it would make sense to switch Python to a PEG parser. […] I looked into it a bit and wasn’t sure what to think, so I dropped the subject.
-Recently I’ve learned more about PEG (Parsing Expression Grammars), and I now think it’s an interesting alternative to the home-grown parser generator that I developed 30 years ago when I started working on Python.”
+"Some years ago someone asked whether it would make sense to switch Python to a PEG parser. [... ] I looked into it a bit and wasn't sure what to think, so I dropped the subject.
+Recently I've learned more about PEG (Parsing Expression Grammars), and I now think it's an interesting alternative to the home-grown parser generator that I developed 30 years ago when I started working on Python."

 (`是也乎:`